01 of 05

 Comparing Washing Machine Hoses

 Most homeowners don't think about their washing machine hoses after they are first installed.
 Unfortunately, these inconspicuous and inexpensive plumbing components flood a lot of houses.
 Although it's easy to grab the first set of washing machine hoses you see, it’s a good idea to review all of the choices.
-Selecting a good set of washing machine hoses is particularly important when a laundry room is located inside the house.
+Selecting a good set of washing machine hoses is particularly important when a laundry room is located on the main level of the house.

 02 of 05